 Think about it this way: if you knew someone had a bad food allergy, you wouldn’t force them to eat a three-course meal of different foods and hope they won’t have an allergic reaction.
 Instead, you might do an allergy test to see how their cells react and respond to different food groups.
 Then, they could better understand which foods nurture and fuel their body.

-By offering the option of genetic (also called pharmacogenomic) testing for mental health care, we at Prairie Health are doing something similar.
+By offering the option of genetic (also called pharmacogenomic) testing for mental healthcare, Prairie Healthis doing something similar.
 Your genes can drive up to 50% of your response to medication, so when your medication doesn’t seem to be working, your genes are a good place to start.
-By having a doctor analyze your genetic makeup, you can receive treatment that’s specifically tailored to you — not treatment based on an educated guess.
+By having a doctor analyze your genetic makeup, you can receive treatment that’s specifically tailored to you.
+Not treatment based on an educated guess.

 If you want to know whether genetic testing can help you, you can take our free assessment on it here.

-If, of course, you don’t like the idea of genetic/pharmacogenomic testing, but are still seeking help for your treatment-resistant depression, there are other options.
+Ifyou don’t like the idea of genetic/pharmacogenomic testing, there are other options for your treatment-resistant depression.
 For starters, you can talk to your psychiatrist about some of the following:

-If you are looking specifically for a new medication strategy, you can try discussing with your doctor some of the following options:
+If you‘re looking for a new medication strategy, you can discuss with your doctor some of these options:

 Antidepressants can take up to eight weeks to become fully effective.
 For some people, it can take even longer.